sonic-net/SONiC/doc/voq/lag_hld.md

 .
 .
 .
+system_lag_id       = 1*2DIGIT                      ; LAG id.
+This is unique across the chassis system
 ```
+**system_lag_id** is new attribute added to the PORTCHANNEL table entry.
+Other attributes are existing attributes.
+Presented here for reference purpose.

 They key to the table is the alias of the LAG.
+Since this is used to refer LAGs across the chassis system, this name is unique across the chassis.
 The alias must be an acceptable string for teamd device creation in the kernel and must start with **PortChannel**.

 ### 4.2 APPL_DB (Local)

 #### LAG Table

-The **existing** LAG_TABLE is used as is.
+The **existing** LAG_TABLE is enhanced to have two additional attributes for **system_lag_id**.

 ```
 LAG_TABLE:{{portchannel name}}